 October, as the name says it, (from the Greek ôctō meaning “eight”) is the eighth month in the old calendar of Romulus c.
 750 bc.
 This was a lunar calendar, which had 10 months, the year starting with March.
 Each month had 30 or 31 days and there was a period of “winter”, which consisted of approximately 50 days.
 October retained its name after January and February were inserted into the original Roman calendar.

 The original calendar, believed to be created by early kings Romulus and Numa Pompilius, was probably an observational lunar calendar.
 The first day was a kalenda, from which the name calendar derives and it signified the start of a new lunar phase, probably the new crescent Moon.
-The Romans also had the nones – which literally meant the ninth day before the ides, which were the days in the middle of the month, and were determined by the Full Moon.
-So for example, the ides of March was initially the first Full Moon of March.
+The full Moon days were called the ides, and the ninth day before the ide was called none, which means more or less ninth, so the ninth day before full Moon.

 What’s the Sun up to?